 Step 4: Hire an agent experienced in selling inherited houses

-One way to avoid inheritance disputes and the need for a professional mediator is by hiring a real estate agent that all of the heirs both like and trust.
+Hiring a real estate agent that all of the heirs both like and trust can help smooth the process of selling your parents’ home after death.
 You also need to make sure that agent has probate or inherited property sales experience.